-Normal Start
+11 - Normal Start

-- 1. Start the Combine.
-Using the Reel Height Control, raise the Reel to full height (cylinders) fully extended).
+- Start the Combine.
+Raise the Reel to full height (cylinders fully extended).
 Hold switch on momentarily at the full height position, then drop the Reel to its lowest position (cylinders fully retracted).
-Complete this cycle at least twice to ensure it is working properly and raising/lowering equally. - 2.
-ENGAGE THE PARKING BRAKE.
+Complete this cycle at least twice to ensure it is working properly and raising/lowering equally. - ENGAGE THE PARKING BRAKE.
 Engage Platform Drive Switch (see Combine Owner's Manual for instruction) with engine at idle RPM.
-The platform draper, knife and reel should begin to turn...
+The platform draper, knife and reel should begin to turn.